-If WFH is your “new normal”, then you probably use your own internet, phone and power for work purposes – plus, in some cases, your computer, equipment and furniture.
+If work from home is your “new normal”, then you probably use your own internet, phone and power for work purposes – plus, in some cases, your computer, equipment and furniture.
 That means, you’ll have more things to claim on your tax return.
-And more deductions means, bigger tax refunds in your pocket.
+And more deductions means a bigger tax refund in your pocket.

 Let’s dig into work from home tax deductions.

-But first, an important preview: If you just take the ATO’s advice and use their 80 cent per hour WFH deduction, you might get a smaller refund.
+But first, an important preview: If you just take the ATO’s advice and use their 80 cent per hour work from home deduction, you might get a smaller refund.

 The ATO is running paid ads, telling people to use the 80 cent work from home deduction.

-However, if you take the ATO’s advice, then you can’t add your other WFH expenses on top.
+However, if you take the ATO’s advice, then you can’t add your other expenses (like phone, internet etc) on top.
 That means, the 80 cent rule might give you a smaller refund.

 We’re going to help you get it right.
 You can read all about it down below, but the simplest way to go is let an accountant at Etax do most of the work for you.

 Work from home deductions – the low down